 Once our children are adults, they will be responsible for their own moral decisions.
 So the goal of childhood discipline is also self-discipline: we are equipping our children with the skills to make good choices for life.

-The book of Proverbs talks about the “rod” as a means of parental discipline: “Whoever spares the rod hates their children, but the one who loves their children is careful to discipline them” (Proverbs 13:24).
+The book of Proverbs talks about the “rod” as a means of parental discipline: “Whoever spares the rod hates their children, but the one who loves their children is careful to discipline them”.
 Some Christians believe that this verse requires Christian parents to discipline their children in a physical way.

 Others interpret the “rod” in Proverbs as a symbol of disciplinary punishment as a whole, and so choose to use different kinds of negative consequences for their children, such as time-outs, allowing natural consequences, withdrawing privileges or giving extra chores.
-This approach follows the advice of parenting experts who discourage physical discipline, because they see it as unnecessary, ineffective and open to abuse.
+This approach follows the advice of parenting experts who discourage physical discipline, because they see it as unnecessary, ineffective, open to abuse and harmful for a child's mental health.

 On this issue, I believe it is vital for Christian parents to encourage each other in our shared goals for discipline—to lovingly guide, teach and disciple our children—even if we disagree on the specific details of how to get there.